claire-west/svstudio-manual/docs/setup.md

 Download links for Synthesizer V Studio Basic Edition and purchase links for the Pro Edition can be found on the official [Dreamtonics website](https://dreamtonics.com/en/synthesizerv/).

-After purchasing the Pro edition your order confirmation email will include download instructions which may vary based on the vendor you purchased from.
+After purchasing the Pro edition, your order confirmation email will include download instructions which may vary based on the vendor you purchased from.

 !!! warning